elouan50/DeepCompFedL/README.md

 ## Install dependencies and project

-All the code was written and executed in a Linux environment (´Ubuntu Mate 22.04´), with a `Python 3.10` version.
+All the code was written and executed in a Linux environment (`Ubuntu Mate 22.04`), with a `Python 3.10` version.

 Requirements for the <i>Flower Framework</i> can be found in the `pyproject.toml` file.
 To install related dependencies, execute this command: